 On the other end of the spectrum, pharma brands should have content for the patients as well.
 Going beyond the pill is the new norm, and video can help.
-With a solution like MedExplainer, you can use video to explain the disease, diagnosis and treatment to the patients.
-Not only is it an excellent resource to physicians who can provide value the final consumer, it is immensely powerful for patients.
+With a solution like MedExplainer, you can use video to explain the disease, diagnosis, and treatment to the patients.
+Not only is it an excellent resource for physicians who can provide value to the final consumer, but it is also immensely powerful for patients.
 As they know the ins and outs of their treatment, they are much more likely to adhere to it.

 If you want to get the latest news, tips, and insights on pharma marketing, feel free to subscribe to our newsletter.
 We’ll send you our freshest posts every week.
 No spam – we promise.